Secondary

 Grades 7 to 9

-As a middle school, the lower secondary team work hard to develop a sense of community and learning where adolescents can thrive and find a sense of belonging.
+As a middle school, the Lower Secondary team works hard to foster a sense of community and a learning environment where adolescents can thrive and feel a sense of belonging.

-Students will study these core subjects all year:
+Students will study the following core subjects throughout the year:

-Students in Grade 7 and Grade 8 will have two option courses per semester:
+In Grades 7 and 8, students will have two option courses per semester, which may include:

 Students in Grade 9 will have additional option choices.

-*Mandarin students are grouped by level and not by age so that students at all levels can achieve improved language skills.
+*Mandarin students are grouped by proficiency level rather than age, allowing learners at all levels to improve their language skills.

-We also offer classes for those new to English during and after school to support their content learning in the classroom.
+We also offer classes for students new to English, both during and after school, to support their content learning in the classroom.

 Division Four